 This is an unusual holiday season.
 For some of us, looking out at a divided country, it is difficult to know how to face the end of this year and the beginning of the next.

-This magazine shapes itself around the calendar, and I have been gathering events through early February.
-(For the full sweep, take a look at the Holiday Magazine.)
+As the holidays come, I have been gathering events through early February.
 I hope they may give warmth when we need it.
 And this year, as I look for lighted tractor parades and winter markets and Hanukkah and Kwanzaa celebrations, I am more than usually aware of the deeper notes in them.

 Here in these hills, the holidays come in with jazz saxophone and Unsilent Nights.
 Potters are wedging clay, and actors are practicing Dylan Thomas.
 Farmers are scrubbing earth from the roots in the barn cellars and milking cows on mornings cold enough to snow.
 Our holidays have a feeling of reality about them.